survivejs/react-book/manuscript/06_react_and_flux.md

 ## Conclusion

 In this chapter you saw how to port our simple application to use Flux architecture.
 Initially it might seem like a lot of extra code.
 Flux isn't about minimizing the amount of code written.
 It is about making it understandable.
 Now that we have a clear separation between Actions, Stores and Views, it is much easier to navigate around and see what triggers what behavior.

-Next we will expand our application into a Kanban board.
-In the process you will learn something about functional lenses and a library known as baobab.